-Mountain wave turbulence in the presence of directional wind shear over the Rocky Mountains in Colorado is investigated.
-Pilot Reports (PIREPs) are used to select cases in which moderate or severe turbulence encounters were reported in combination with significant directional wind shear in the upstream sounding from Grand Junction, CO (GJT).
+Mountain-wave turbulence in the presence of directional wind shear over the Rocky Mountains in Colorado is investigated.
+Pilot reports (PIREPs) are used to select cases in which moderate or severe turbulence encounters were reported in combination with significant directional wind shear in the upstream sounding from Grand Junction, Colorado (GJT).
 For a selected case, semi-idealized numerical simulations are carried out using the WRF-ARW atmospheric model, initialized with the GJT atmospheric sounding and a realistic but truncated orography profile.
-In order to isolate the role of directional wind shear in causing wave breaking, sensitivity tests are performed to exclude the variation of the atmospheric stability with height, the speed shear, and the mountain amplitude as dominant wave breaking mechanisms.
-Significant downwind transport of instabilities is detected in horizontal flow cross-sections, resulting in mountain-wave-induced turbulence occurring at large horizontal distances from the first wave breaking point (and from the orography that generates the waves).
+To isolate the role of directional wind shear in causing wave breaking, sensitivity tests are performed to exclude the variation of the atmospheric stability with height, the speed shear, and the mountain amplitude as dominant wave breaking mechanisms.
+Significant downwind transport of instabilities is detected in horizontal flow cross sections, resulting in mountain-wave-induced turbulence occurring at large horizontal distances from the first wave breaking point (and from the orography that generates the waves).
 The existence of an asymptotic wake, as predicted by Shutts for directional shear flows, is hypothesized to be responsible for this downwind transport.
 Critical levels induced by directional wind shear are further studied by taking 2D power spectra of the magnitude of the horizontal velocity perturbation field.
-In these spectra, a rotation of the most energetic wave modes with the background wind, as well as perpendicularity between the background wind vector and the wave-number vector of those modes at critical levels, can be found, which is consistent with the mechanism expected to lead to wave breaking in directional shear flows.
+In these spectra, a rotation of the most energetic wave modes with the background wind, as well as perpendicularity between the background wind vector and the wavenumber vector of those modes at critical levels, can be found, which is consistent with the mechanism expected to lead to wave breaking in directional shear flows.

-33 1.
-Introduction
+1. Introduction

-Mountain waves, also known as orographic gravity waves, result from stably stratified airflow 34 over orography.
+Mountain waves, also known as orographic gravity waves, result from stably stratified airflow over orography.
 These waves can break at different altitudes and influence the atmosphere both locally, by generating, for example, aviation-scale turbulence (Lilly 1978), and globally, by decelerating the general atmospheric circulation (Lilly and Kennedy 1973).
-Several studies have 37 investigated the role of mountain wave activity in a wide range of atmospheric processes taking place in the boundary layer (e.g. Durran (1990), Grubišić et al. (2015)), in the mid-troposphere (e.g. Jiang and Doyle (2004), Strauss et al. (2015)), in the upper-troposphere (e.g. Worthington (1998), Whiteway et al. (2003), McHugh and Sharman (2013)), in the stratosphere (e.g. Carslaw 41 et al. (1998), Eckermann et al. (2006)), and in the mesosphere (e.g. Broutman et al. (2017)).
-Orographic gravity wave breaking in the mid- and upper-troposphere can generate turbulence at 43 aircraft-cruising altitudes.
-This is one of the known forms of Clear-Air Turbulence (CAT), and it occurs, among other occasions, when large amplitude waves approach critical levels, as this leads to a further increase of the wave amplitude.
-Critical levels correspond to singularities in the wave 46 equation, where waves cease to propagate and break or are absorbed into the mean flow (Dörnbrack et al. (1995), Grubišić and Smolarkiewicz (1997)), and above which the wave motion is no longer sustained, provided the Richardson number of the background flow is larger than about 1 (Booker and Bretherton 1967).
-For atmospheric flows where the wind direction changes with height, the existence of critical levels is controlled by the relative orientations of the background wind vector 51 and the horizontal wave-number vector at each height.
-Broad (1995) and Shutts (1995) used linear theory to investigate the effects of directional wind shear on the gravity wave momentum fluxes, introducing the theoretical and mathematical framework for gravity wave drag in winds that turn with height.
+Several studies have investigated the role of mountain-wave activity in a wide range of atmospheric processes taking place in the boundary layer (e.g., Durran 1990; Grubišić et al. 2015), in the midtroposphere (e.g., Jiang and Doyle 2004; Strauss et al. 2015), in the upper troposphere (e.g., Worthington 1998; Whiteway et al. 2003; McHugh and Sharman 2013), in the stratosphere (e.g., Carslaw et al. 1998; Eckermann et al. 2006), and in the mesosphere (e.g., Broutman et al. 2017).

+Orographic gravity wave breaking in the mid- and upper troposphere can generate turbulence at aircraftcruising altitudes.
+This is one of the known forms of clear-air turbulence (CAT), and it occurs, among other occasions, when large-amplitude waves approach critical levels, as this leads to a further increase of the wave amplitude.
+Critical levels correspond to singularities in the wave equation, where waves cease to propagate and break or are absorbed into the mean flow (Dörnbrack et al. 1995; Grubišić and Smolarkiewicz 1997), and above which the wave motion is no longer sustained, provided the Richardson number of the background flow is larger than about 1 (Booker and Bretherton 1967).
+For atmospheric flows where the wind direction